 Intel PROSet/Wireless Wi-Fi Connection Utility

-- Windows 7 or 8 or 10: Select Transmit Power, change Value to 5 which is the highest value.
+- Like above, select Transmit Power and change Value to 5 which is the highest value.

 Another alternative to these methods is to update the firmware of your Intel Wireless AC 7260 driver card from the manufacturer or purchase the latest release and have a computer engineer replace it for you.

-Configure the Intel Wireless 7260 AC driver for Windows 7, 8, and 10 PC using these steps:
+3. Configure the Intel Wireless 7260 AC driver

-- Roaming Aggressiveness 1.
+- Roaming Aggressiveness set to 1.
 Lowest (Default is 3.
-Medium)
+Medium).

 This method should help you fix the Intel Wireless AC 7260 driver slow speed/limited connection problem.

-- Finally, click “Next” and follow the on-screen instructions to complete the troubleshooting process.
+- Follow the on-screen instructions to complete the troubleshooting process.

 - Then, click on Uninstall and restart your PC.

-- From the program list, uninstall the Intel Wireless AC 7260 driver and follow the prompts.
+- From the program list, if it is present, select and uninstall the Intel Wireless AC 7260 driver.

-- Download and install the latest Intel Wireless 7260 AC driver from the manufacturer’s website here.
+- Install the latest Intel Wireless 7260 AC driver that you have previously downloaded.

-Also, consider download and install older Intel Wireless 7260 AC driver if the latest version did not work.
+Note: Also, consider downloading and installing an older Intel Wireless 7260 AC driver if the latest version did not work.
 Make sure you download the driver from either Intel’s official download site or your PC manufacturer’s official website to prevent downloading malicious executable files.